SovereignCloudStack/standards/Standards/scs-0216-v1-cluster-baseline-security.md

 hardened, secure cluster due to the myriad of configurations possible.
 This is especially the case since Kubernetes ships with insecure features and configurations out of the box, which will need to be mitigated by an administrator with the proper knowledge.
-Hardened Kubernetes clusters are desirable regardless of the possible thread model, since higher security doesn't necessarily mean higher complexity in this case.
+Hardened Kubernetes clusters are desirable regardless of the possible threat model, since higher security doesn't necessarily mean higher complexity in this case.

 ## Motivation